stephentambussi/SCU/COEN225/final_studying/README.txt

 Fuzz it using AFL-FUZZ for one hour.
 Report numbers of the crashing and hanging test cases.
 Try the test cases out and see if they indeed produce the crashes or hangs.

+FROM LECTURE 10
+2. Study question:
+Given a program with runtime vulnerabilities, indicate which ones can/cannot be detected by Valgrind/Google Sanitizer.

+3. Study questions:
+Given a program, identify the vulnerabilities, and which analysis solution is used to detect the vulnerabilities.
+Given a tainted program, provide malicious input to inject a command.